-To use a lawyers favorite answer “it depends”.
+To use a lawyer's favorite answer “it depends”.
 There are many factors that control the timeline for a Florida foreclosure.
-However, I will try to lay out some very generally timeframes to give you a sense of the process.
+However, I will try to lay out some very general timeframes to give you a sense of the process.

-Step Three: 30-45 days after you receive the default notice, your loan will be transferred to a law firm who will begin the formal foreclosure process.
+30-45 days after you receive the default notice, your loan will be transferred to a law firm that will begin the formal foreclosure process.

 As I previously mentioned, these are very general timelines for a Florida foreclosure (if you chose not to hire our firm).
-We can often prevent foreclosure or at a minimum delay the foreclosure sometimes for along as 5-10 years.
+We can often prevent foreclosure or at a minimum delay the foreclosure sometimes for as long as 5-10 years.
 We can help.
 Call us now for your free consultation.